LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 so there is no need for a parameter between the parentheses: ``Console.ReadLine()``.
-The resulting sequence of characters, typed before the user presses the Enter (Return) key form the string *value* of the function.
+The resulting sequence of characters, typed before the user presses the Enter (Return) key, form the string *value* of the function.
 Syntactically in C#,
 when a function with a value is used, it is an *expression* in the program, and the expression evaluation is the value produced by the function.
+This is the same as in normal use of functions in math.

-An with any function producing a value, the value is *lost* unless it is immediately used.
+With any function producing a value, the value is *lost* unless it is *immediately* used.
 Often this is done by immediately assigning the value to a variable like in ::

     string name;